 The same holds true for dogs that have experienced bad reactions to penicillin or any other category of antibiotics.
 That extends to owners and caregivers.
 If you are allergic to penicillin, take care when handling cephalexin.

 Rarely, cephalexin in dogs causes lameness or motor issues.
 These incidents occur most often in large breeds, generally bigger than Labrador retrievers.
 If you have a very large Lab, ask your vet about whether your dog can take cephalexin.

-    Although cephalexin is used to treat many types of infections, it is crucial to know exactly what kind of bacteria is affecting your dog.
+Although cephalexin treats many types of infections.
+But it is crucial to know exactly what kind of bacteria is affecting your dog.

 That is why it is never a good idea to try treating a dog yourself with leftover cephalexin given to you by a friend.